Agrément: Procedure

+Relation with presentation of credentials

 The arriving diplomat carries a letter of accreditation, normally called the letter of credence or lettre de créance, from the posting state to the head of state of the receiving state, when arriving in the receiving state.
 This is presented to the head of state of the receiving state, and the diplomat is thereby accepted as a member of the diplomatic corps of the receiving state and added to a diplomatic list.
 The designated person enjoys diplomatic immunity in the receiving state.